fikayo-sanni/ductape-docs/docs/SDK/products/setup.md

 sidebar_position: 4
 ---

-# Adding Apps and Services
+# Adding Apps to Products

 To begin building a product with Ductape, you'll first need to add the apps and services that will form the foundation of your product.
 This guide will walk you through the process of creating app access, setting up app environments, and mapping them to your product environments.

 ## Creating App Access

 The first step in integrating an app into your product is to create a connection between the app and your product.
 This connection is essential for incorporating various functionalities as you build and scale your product.
-You can create this connection using the `createAppAccessTag` function from the `productBuilder` instance.
+You can create this connection using the `app.connect` function from the `productBuilder` instance.

 ### Example: Creating App Access